Credit card debt consolidation offers one easy monthly payment for all your debt.

 To use this solution, you take out an unsecured personal loan (a loan without collateral).
 You use the money you receive from the loan to pay off your credit cards and other debts.
 Once executed, the only debt you have to pay off is the loan, itself.
 This consolidation option offers the benefit of fixed monthly payments.

-The costs to use this option are also relatively low; you usually only need to pay loan origination fees, although some lenders may waive them.
+The costs to use this option are also relatively low; you usually only need to pay a loan origination fee, although some lenders may waive them.
 Other than that, the only cost is the applied interest charges.
 With good credit, you can usually qualify for a low rate, particularly compared to the relatively high rates on credit cards.

 Home equity loan

 This is a secured version of the loan described above.
-If you can’t qualify for the low interest you need without collateral, you may be able borrow against the equity in your home.
+If you can’t qualify for the low interest you need without collateral, you may be able to borrow against the equity in your home.
 This allows you to qualify for lower interest rates, even with a weaker credit score.
 If you take out a home equity loan, you enjoy fixed monthly payments, just like you do with unsecured loans.

 There’s also an open-end credit line version of this loan called a Home Equity Line of Credit (HELOC).
 In this case, you qualify for a credit limit based on your equity that you can withdraw money from as needed.
 You pay interest-only for 10 years, then start paying principal plus interest.
 As a result, your payments increase significantly after 10 years.

-Be aware that borrowing against your equity to pay off credit card debt is the highest risk option !
+Be aware that borrowing against your equity to pay off credit card debt is the highest risk option!
 If something happens and you can’t make the payments, you can put yourself at risk of foreclosure.
 This is why experts often recommend that you should tap equity solely for the purpose of paying off credit card debt.
 You effectively convert unsecured debt to secured.
 The cost savings is rarely worth the increased risk.

 Still, if you plan on using a home equity loan or HELOC for other purposes, such as a home renovation project, you can use some of the funds to pay off a few credit card balances.
 But always consider your options carefully and understand the risks before you decide to touch the equity you have built up in your biggest asset.